C. Rajagopalachari: Madras Presidency 1937–39

 The Indian National Congress first came to power in the Madras Presidency (also called Madras Province by the British), following the Madras elections of 1937.
 Except for a six-year period when Madras was under the Governor's direct rule, the Congress administered the Madras Presidency until India became independent on 15 August 1947 as the Dominion of India.
 At the age of 59, Rajagopalachari won the Madras University seat and entered the Assembly as the first Premier of the Madras Presidency from the Congress party.

-In 1938, when Dalit members of the Madras Legislative Council proposed a Temple Entry Bill, Congress Chief Minister Rajagopalachari asked them to withdraw it.
+In 1938, when Dalit members of the Madras Legislative Council proposed a Temple Entry Bill, Congress Prime Minister Rajagopalachari asked them to withdraw it.
 Rajagopalachari issued the Temple Entry Authorization and Indemnity Act 1939, under which restrictions were removed on Dalits and Shanars entering Hindu temples.
 In the same year, the Meenakshi temple at Madurai was also opened to the Dalits and Shanars.
 In March 1938, Rajagopalachari introduced the Agricultural Debt Relief Act, to ease the burden of debt on the province's peasant population.

 He also introduced prohibition, along with a sales tax to compensate for the loss of government revenue that resulted from the ban on alcohol.
 The Provincial Government shut down hundreds of government-run primary schools, citing lack of funds.
 His opponents said that this deprived many low-caste and Dalit students of their education.
 His opponents also attributed casteist motives to his government's implementation of Gandhi's Nai Talim scheme into the education system.

-Rajagopalachari's tenure as Chief Minister of Madras is largely remembered for the compulsory introduction of Hindi in educational institutions, which made him highly unpopular.
+Rajagopalachari's tenure as Prime Minister of Madras is largely remembered for the compulsory introduction of Hindi in educational institutions, which made him highly unpopular.
 This measure sparked off widespread anti-Hindi protests, which led to violence in some places and the jailing of over 1,200 men, women and children who took part in the unrest.
 Two protesters, Thalamuthu Nadar and Natarasan, were killed during the protests.
 Dravidar Kazhagam founder Periyar E.V.
 Ramasamy opposed the decision of C. Rajagopalachari to make learning Hindi compulsory in schools in 1937.
 During the anti-Hindi agitations, Rajagopalachari was constantly identified as an enemy and destroyer of Tamil thai.
 The opposition to Rajagopalachari grew because he continued to openly criticize the Anti-Hindi agitation of 1937–40 in the most elitist terms and casually ignored the death of a young protester in 1938 when he was asked about it.

 In 1940, Congress ministers resigned in protest over the declaration of war on Germany without their consent, leaving the governor to take over the reins of the administration.
 On 21 February 1940, the unpopular new law on the use of Hindi was quickly repealed by the Governor of Madras.
 Despite its numerous shortcomings, Madras under Rajagopalachari was still considered by political historians as the best-administered province in British India.